Deep Regression on Manifolds: A 3D Rotation Case Study: Discussion

-We observed that regressing a $3 \times 3$ matrix and performing \emph{Procrustes} orthonormalization at training time globally performed better than using the \emph{6D} representation.
-Work concurrent to ours~\cite{zhou_continuity_2019} led to similar conclusions and provides two arguments.
-The first consists in the smaller sensitivity of Procrustes orthonormalization to Gaussian noise compared to Gram-Schmidt, but their results only hold locally for perturbations applied to a rotation matrix.
-The second is that Procrustes orthonormalization is left and right invariant to rotations, whereas Gram-Schmidt is only left-invariant (we discussed in section~\ref{sec:deep_representations} how Gram-Schmidt was giving more importance to its first input column vector).
-While these are meaningful considerations, we offer here as another explanation that the \emph{Procrustes} mapping is more `linear' than $\SixD$ and \emph{quaternion} mappings for typical input ranges, and we support this claim by numerical experiments.
+{}\textbf{Mapping `linearity'} We also observed that regressing a $3 \times 3$ matrix and performing \emph{Procrustes} orthonormalization at training time globally performed better than using the \emph{6D} representation.
+Work concurrent to ours~\cite{levinson_analysis_2020} led to similar conclusions and provides two arguments.
+The first consists in the smaller sensitivity of Procrustes orthonormalization to Gaussian noise compared to Gram-Schmidt, but their results only hold for local perturbations applied to a rotation matrix.
+The second is that Procrustes orthonormalization is left- and right-invariant to rotations, whereas Gram-Schmidt is only left-invariant (we discussed in section~\ref{sec:deep_representations} how \emph{6D} gives more importance to the first input column vector).
+We propose here as another explanation that the \emph{Procrustes} mapping is more `linear' than $\emph{6D}$ and \emph{quaternion} for typical input ranges, and we support this claim by numerical experiments.
+We draw for each mapping $\bm{R}: \bm{x} \in \mathbb{R}^n \rightarrow \bm{R}(\bm{x}) \in SO(3)$ some random input vector $\bm{x} \sim \mathcal{N}(0,1)^n$, as well as some unit 3D vectors $\bm{v}_1, \bm{v}_2$ of uniform random direction.
+Because of the way \emph{Procrustes}, \emph{6D} and \emph{quaternion} mappings are defined, $\bm{R}(\bm{x})$ is uniformly distributed over $SO(3)$ and no bias is introduced by this approach.
+We define a loss function $\mathcal{L}(\bm{x}) = \bm{v}_1^T \bm{R}(\bm{x}) \bm{v}_2$, estimate its gradient $\nabla \mathcal{L}_{\bm{x}}$ and compute for a given step size $\epsilon > 0$ the absolute deviation from the linear case: $| \mathcal{L}(\bm{x} - \epsilon \nabla \mathcal{L}_{\bm{x}}) - (\mathcal{L}(\bm{x}) - \epsilon \|\nabla \mathcal{L}_{\bm{x}}\|^2) |$.
+Results for various step sizes are plotted in fig.~\ref{fig:linearity} and show the better linearity of \emph{Procrustes} compared to \emph{quaternion} and \emph{6D}.